 Planning a beach vacation in the United States can be seriously tough because we have so many good beaches to choose from!
 Except our massive surface area makes it tricky for most vacationers to visit all of them.
 In Europe, it seems to be a little easier to hit multiple areas because everything is a little more compact.
-For all you beach lovers, to make your trip planning go a little easier, I’m breaking down some of the best vacation spots for you.
+For all you beach lovers, to make your trip planning go a little easier, I’m breaking down some of the best vacation spots in the US for you.
 Strap in, grab a pen and let’s get to planning the vacation of your dreams.

 Myrtle Beach is the largest section of “resort beach” on the entire Grand Stand beach section.
 Known as one of the best vacation spots in the U.S. this beach town has something for everyone.
 Here, you’ll find gorgeously kept (though sometimes crowded) beaches, several amusement (and water) parks, as well as live entertainment almost every night of the week during peak season.
 Learn more about all of the happenings in South Carolina from this post, written by me!

 Nantucket is one of my favorite places on planet Earth.
 Nantucket is one of the most picturesque beach towns I’ve ever had the pleasure of visiting with their quaint cottages and wild roses.
 There are several beaches located within Nantucket and guests seeking calm waters should visit Children’s Beach.
 The town was a former whaling town, so while you’re here, check out a few local whaling museums!

 Head to the Big Island of Hawaii to visit this stunning beach.
 The beach comes complete with everything you envision when thinking of Hawaii: plenty of coconut trees, white sand, and calm, clean waters.
 Though you may not see any coral, this bay is the perfect place to practice your snorkeling before heading out into more treacherous waters!
 Check out these other things to do on the Hawaiian Islands.